 At the beginning of the opening credits, a small tagline is shown underneath the Futurama logo (for example: "Now in Smell-o-vision," "As Foretold by Nostradamus," or "From The Makers Of Futurama").

 At the end of the opening credits, the ship crashes into a large screen that is playing a classic cartoon.
-Sadly, the cartoon gag has been done away with thanks to the shortened opening sequence in the new season.
+The majority of the episodes from after the show was uncanceled skip this part because the commercial time became longer.

 At the end of the opening credits to Garfield and Friends, Garfield would say something different.
 A few examples: